Terminology

 Being **On Duty** makes the user available to accept task assignments and receive notifications.

 Each event includes a set of **Registers**.
 Registers are structured databases that store specific information types.
-The system calls each record an **Item**.
-Registers have defined structure and workflow rules and available **Positions**, **Resources** and **Assets**.
+The system calls each record an **Item** and lists these on a **Datagrid**.
+Registers have defined structure and workflow rules and available **Positions**, **Assets** and **Resources**.

 **Resources** include people, equipment, services or organisations that support an Event.
 They are assigned to items and tracked across the event.